remlapmot/ivonesamplemr/README.md

 The `ivtsps` and `ivtsri` commands implement the following link functions for the second stage model:

 * identity (i.e. linear regression) - for a binary outcome this estimates a causal risk difference
-* logadd (log additive, i.e. Poisson regression) and logmult (log multiplicative, i.e. gamma regression) - for a binary outcome these estimate a causal risk ratio
+* logadd (log additive, i.e. Poisson/log-binomial regression) and logmult (log multiplicative, i.e. gamma regression) - for a binary outcome these estimate a causal risk ratio
 * logit (i.e. logistic regression) - for a binary outcome this estimates a causal odds ratio

 ## Installation